standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 class, I would rather be a servant than many other things.”

-{116}“And yet you don’t think it is a bad life,” said Emily; “putting it like that!
+“And yet you don’t think it is a bad life,” said Emily; “putting it like that!
 Fancy having to be of nice appearance; and quick and willing and trustworthy; and not wear spectacles waiting at table, as